 Objectives of the Biobank

 Human samples play a vital role in Amgen’s research and help build a deeper understanding of human disease and underlying mechanism(s) of action.
-These samples are used to predict the safety and effectiveness of potential new therapies and to identify people most or least likely to benefit from these therapies.
+These samples will be generally used to predict the safety and effectiveness of potential new therapies and to identify people most or least likely to benefit from these therapies.
 The samples collected from Amgen research studies are valuable in the drug discovery process because they allow correlation of molecular mechanisms with clinical response.

-Amgen-sponsored trial protocols and informed consent documents undergo an ethical review, as required, by a qualified independent committee (Institutional Review Board/Independent Ethics Committee) prior to trial initiation.
+Amgen-sponsored trial protocols and informed consent documents will undergo an ethical review, as required, by a qualified independent committee (Institutional Review Board/Independent Ethics Committee) prior to trial initiation.